AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Get started with Prometheus Service.md

 ## Open a Prometheus dashboard

-1. Log on to the [Prometheus console](https://prometheus.console.aliyun.com/#/home).
+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

+2. In the left-side navigation pane, click **Prometheus Monitoring**.

-2. In the upper-left corner, select a region.
+3. In the upper-left corner, select a region.
 Click a link in the **Installed Dashboards** column to open a monitoring dashboard in a new window.

 ## Uninstall the Prometheus agent